 8. AUCTION PROCEDURE GENERALLY

-8.1 The auctioneer conducts the auction as an agent, on behalf of the auction house, and accepts no liability whatsoever.
-In the event of any disputes as to the identity of the highest bidder, the auction house may re-auction the goods or lots concerned.
+8.1 The auctioneer, albeit on the online bidding platform or at a live auction, conducts the auction as an agent, on behalf of the auction house, and accepts no liability whatsoever.
+In the event of any disputes as to the identity of the highest bidder, Aucor may re-auction the goods or lots concerned.

-8.2 Where an absolute or auction without reserve is conducted by the auction house, the auction will be conducted in accordance with the provisions of sub-regulation 20 (18) and 20 (19) of the CPA.
+8.2 Where an absolute or auction without reserve is conducted by Aucor, the auction will be conducted in accordance with the provisions of sub-regulation 20 (18) and 20 (19) of the CPA.

 8.3 A secured party or other lien holder or any individual party is not prohibited from bidding at an auction without reserve, provided such bidding does not constitute, nor is tantamount to the direct or indirect establishment or agreement to the establishment of a reserve price for the goods and/or lots by the seller, or the auctioneer, or anyone aiding or assisting, or acting on behalf of the seller, or the auctioneer as the case may be.